-Because microplastics are increasingly detected in freshwater, it is even more important to find effective water treatment process that remove them.
+Because microplastics in freshwater are increasingly detected, it is even more important to find effective water treatment process that remove them.

 “Although ultrafiltration, or microfiltration, have microplastic removal efficiencies as high as 99.4 percent, they also have high operational and maintenance costs and require skilled operators,” Bandala explains.
 “Finding efficient, costeffective methods to separate microplastics from freshwater effluents is critical to preventing population exposure.”

 Another challenge that microplastics in freshwater present is how to dispose of them once they are removed from water.
 For this project, the researchers will use advanced oxidation processes (AOPs) as complementary processes to degrade the plastic waste after it has been separated from the wastewater.
 Advanced oxidation processes are an eco-friendly way to degrade organic compounds.
 In previous projects, the research group has tested the capability of these processes to degrade a wide variety of dissolved organic contaminants in water.

 “Advanced oxidation processes have been used to degrade organics and have shown high cost-efficiency and short detention time compared with conventional water treatment processes,” Bandala explains.
 “Using AOPs to degrade microplastics will not only be an interesting challenge because of the complexity of their polymeric chains, but also because these contaminants are suspended in water and treating contaminants in a different phase in water using AOPs has not yet been reported.”